 A few other architectural wonders include the Flatiron Building, a triangular skyscraper constructed in the Renaissance revival architectural style; the main branch of the New York Public Library, another Beaux-Arts building, grandiose inside and out; and the High Line, a former elevated light rail line converted into a public walking path and plant landscape.

 9. Enjoy a diverse array of delicious eats

-You can’t truly get to know a city without trying the best of its culinary offerings, and NYC has an abundance of delicious food from every corner of the world.
+You can’t truly get to know a city without trying the best of its culinary offerings, and one of the best things to see and do in New York City is enjoy its abundance of delicious food from every corner of the world.
 Each neighborhood has something to offer, so keep your eyes peeled for interesting restaurants when you’re out and about.
 But if you’re looking for inspiration, there are a few spots that are sure to please your palate.